-Beijing overtakes NYC as ‘Billionaire Capital of the World’
+Beijing tops NYC as ‘Billionaire Capital of the World’

 Beijing — Move over, New York City: Beijing is the new “Billionaire Capital of the World.”